Staffbase/plugins-sdk-php/doc/api.md

 PluginSession::isDeleteInstanceCall(  ): boolean
 ```

-If an editor deletes a plugin instance in Staffbase
+If an editor deletes a plugin instance in Staffbase,
-This will be true.
+this will be true.